hisptz/unicef-apps-docs/src/commonmark/en/content/action_tracker/at-app-introduction.md

 DHIS2, it was paramount to design the Action Tracker within DHIS2 to complete the cascade of Bottle Neck Analysis.

+> __NOTE__
-__Note__: Linked Action Tracker App is dependent on BNA app implementation.
+> Linked Action Tracker App is dependent on BNA app implementation.
 All actions to be listed on Action Tracker App must be referencing bottlenecks identified using BNA app.
 You cannot implement Action Tracker App without a BNA app.

 ## 1.4 Accessing the Linked Action Tracker